aws-powertools/powertools-lambda-python/docs/quickstart.md

     aws-lambda-powertools
     ```

-Powertools provides an `ApiGatewayResolver` class, which helps understand the structure, no need to look it up.
+Use `sam build && sam local start-api` and try run it locally again.

+???+ note
+    If you're coming from [Flask](https://flask.palletsprojects.com/en/2.0.x/){target="_blank"}, you will be familiar with this experience already.
+[Event Handler for API Gateway](./core/event_handler/api_gateway.md){target="_blank"} uses `ApiGatewayResolver` to give a Flask-like experience while staying true to our tenet `Keep it lean`.

 We have added the route annotation as the decorator for our methods.
-It enables us to use the parameters passed in the request directly.
+It enables us to use the parameters passed in the request directly, and our responses are simply dictionaries.

-We have also specified Lambda Powertools package in our `requirement.txt` file to ensure SAM is able to build our Lambda.
+Lastly, we used `return app.resolve(event, context)` so Event Handler can resolve routes, inject the current request, handle serialization, route validation, etc.

+From here, we could handle [404 routes](./core/event_handler/api_gateway.md#handling-not-found-routes){target="_blank"}, [error handling](./core/event_handler/api_gateway.md#http://127.0.0.1:8000/core/event_handler/api_gateway/#exception-handling){target="_blank"}, [access query strings, payload, etc.](./core/event_handler/api_gateway.md#http://127.0.0.1:8000/core/event_handler/api_gateway#accessing-request-details){target="_blank"}.

 !!! tip
     If you'd like to learn how python decorators work under the hood, you can follow [Real Python](https://realpython.com/primer-on-python-decorators/)'s article.